csoeller/super-res-analysis-tool-installation-docs/Installing-PYME-etc-windows.md

-# Installing PYME on windows 10
+# Installing PYME on windows

-## Installation customised for Soellerlab at the University of Exeter
+## Installation tested on Win 11 and Win 10

-This is a custom install that should ultimately work on most windows 10 machines.
+This is a custom install that should ultimately work on most modern windows machines.
 The install has the goal to make access to the latest code available relatively easily.
-It also reflects the relatively recent move of most code to github.

 ### This page is focused on py3

-**NOTE**: This guide focuses on a python 3.7 based install.
-Python 2.x based installs are discouraged as we are now beyond the supported lifetime of python 2.X.
+**NOTE**: This guide focuses on a python 3.X based install.
+Python 2.x based installs are discouraged as we are now well beyond the supported lifetime of python 2.X.

 ### Installation overview